AlonEirew/event-relation-resources/tools.md

 # Annotation Tools
-List of annotation tools that aid in the process of manual event, entity and relation annotations.
+This page lists annotation tools designed to support the manual/automatic annotation of **events**, **entities**, and **relations** in text.
+These tools can assist with various tasks, including event detection, coreference resolution, temporal and causal relation labeling, and more.

 ## Table Of Contents
 - [Coreference Annotation Tools](#coreference-annotation-tools)